Japan is a beautiful place with delicate culture, politeness, disciplined and a heaven for high tech gadgets lover, anime lover.

 It is disrespectful to others if you go out with your plain face.
 Makeup makes you look lively and lovable.

-Japanese tend to judge people from the first impression.
-They will consider you as untrustworthy, reckless, unprofessional person if you appear with improper clothes, tired face with dark circle and bad skin.
+appear with improper clothes, tired face with dark circle and bad skin.

 Prepare yourself well.